 The Directors' Valuation of the portfolio as at 31 December 2013 was £300.6m.
 This valuation compares to £279.4m as at 29 July 2013.
-The financial statements report a value of £299.8m - the difference of £0.8m relates to a deferred funding obligation that the Company is expected to contribute to the Marvel Farm Solar Park, a solar park located on the Isle of Wight.
+The financial statements report a value of £299.8m - the difference of £0.8m relates to a deferred funding obligation that the Company is expected to contribute to the Marvel Farms Solar Park, a solar park located on the Isle of Wight.
 This funding obligation is payable to the EPC contractor in connection with an extension to this project site.
 The deferred funding obligation will be met from existing cash reserves.

-Portfolio Valuation Movements
+Valuation Movements

-A breakdown of the movement in the Directors' Valuation in the period to 31 December 2013 is set out in the table below.
+A breakdown of the movement in the Directors' Valuation in the period is illustrated in the chart and set out in the table below.